Recovering the geometry of a flat spacetime from background radiation: The frequency function for spacetimes constructed from measured geodesic laminations

-From the intensity function on the circular segments, the observer can reconstruct the relevant data (position of the edges and vertices, his geodesic distance from the edge segments and vertices), but only for {\em the pieces of the singular tree he sees}.
+From the frequency function on the circular segments, the observer can reconstruct the relevant data (position of the edges and vertices, his geodesic distance from the edge segments and vertices), but only for {\em the pieces of the singular tree he sees}.
 If the observer is very close to the singularity, he will only see a single edge of the tree and the picture will look like the one for a line.
 With time, he moves away from the tree and more and more intervals corresponding to the edges and vertices of the tree will appear.
 In the limit where his eigentime and his cosmological time go to infinity, he will see the image of the whole tree.

 This implies that the observer can reconstruct the domain (up to a global Poincar\'e transformation) from his measurements if he waits infinitely long.
 From his observations, he can reconstruct the edges of the singular tree, and --- if the spacetime is obtained by Lorentzian grafting on a closed hyperbolic surface --- the action of the fundamental group on the tree.
-This amounts to recovering the measured geodesic lamination from which the spacetime is constructed.
+This amounts to recovering the underlying measured geodesic lamination.

 If the spacetime corresponds to a grafted genus $g$ surface {\em and} the observer knows the associated Fuchsian group (i.~e.~the linear part of the holonomy), he can construct the {\em complete domain} in finite eigentime.
 We will consider below to what extend the observer can reconstruct the geometry and topology of the spacetime without knowing the linear part of the holonomy.